Avoid These 3 Hidden DIY Renovation Mistakes

-1. Watch Out When Sanding or Disrupting Painted Surfaces
+1. Watch Out for Lead When Sanding or Disrupting Painted Surfaces

 If you live in a home built prior to 1978, paint containing lead can be anywhere.
 Before starting any renovation project – big or small – test for lead paint.
-It can be dangerous.
-Even a speck of dust from lead paint can cause lead poisoning, which leads to neurological issues, brain damage, and other serious health consequences.
+It can be extremely dangerous.
+Even a speck of dust from lead paint can cause lead poisoning, which leads to neurological issues, brain damage, and other serious, irreversible health consequences.

 2. Watch Out That You Don’t Release Asbestos Fibers Into the Air